dashpay/docs/merchants/technical.rst

 The open-source Insight REST API provides you with a convenient, powerful and simple way to read data from the Dash network and build your own services with it.
+A practical guide to getting started with the Insight API and Insight UI block explorer is available :ref:`here
+<insight-api>`.

 - Features: Transaction Broadcast, WebSocket Notifications.
 - Pricing Model: Free / Open Source